Programmer25X/Programmer25X/README.md

 ## About Me

-Hi, I am Dennis.
+Hi, I am Dennis. 👋

-I am a first-year BSc Computer Science for Games student at the [University of Brighton](https://www.brighton.ac.uk/index.aspx), interested in scripting game mechanics in C# and C++.
+I am a first-year BSc Computer Science for Games student 🎮at the [University of Brighton](https://www.brighton.ac.uk/index.aspx), interested in scripting game mechanics in C# and C++.
 I enjoy creating prototypes with different game mechanics.
 Currently, I am learning Unity/C# and Unreal Engine 5/C++

 ----